mp3202/lab1-starter/README.md

 ## Your Name:

-# CIDM 3312 Lab 1: Review of Lists and Methods
+# CIDM 3312 Lab 1: Review of Lists

-The goal of this lab exercise is to review your knowledge of lists and methods in C#.
+The goal of this lab exercise is to review your knowledge of lists in C#.
 You will also practice using git and GitHub.
 Don't hesitate to ask questions.
 Read the instructions in this file, `README.md`, below.
 You can view them in VS Code by pressing Ctrl+Shift+V or Cmd+Shift+V.

 Need Help?
 Don't hesitate to reach out -